Table of Contents

 What’s Notable for Buyers:

-As we see home values continue to rise at a healthy pace each year, first time buyers would do well to get in as soon as they can…to take advantage of the increased equity they will receive.
+As we see home values continue to rise at a fast pace this year, first time buyers would do well to get in as soon as they can…to take advantage of the increased equity they will receive, although it is a difficult market for first time buyers, given the increased competition and lower inventory.
+But we are starting to see changes.

 Think of it this way, the elevator is going up… getting on the elevator now will be more advantageous than getting on the elevator next year or any time in the future.
-Buyers who bought last year have already seen appreciation as betweem 5 and 12 percent, depending on location and price range.
+Buyers who bought last year have already seen appreciation as betwee1 10 and 14 percent, depending on location and price range.

 As prices increase, your buying power decreases.
 Lower Interest rates make up for that by allowing buyers to “buy more” for a lower rate.
-But eventually, they cannot go any lower.
+(Eventually, they cannot go any lower…but today’s rates are still incredible!)

 Luxury Homes in Frederick County: